elvischenv/srt-slurm/README.md

 ## Setup

 Please run the following command to setup the srtctl tool.
-This repo currently requires Dynamo 0.7.0 or later.
-You will have to build this yourself for now since official wheels are not yet available on PyPi.
+This repo requires Dynamo 0.7.0 or later, which is now available on PyPI.

 ```bash
 # One-time setup